-There was a total solar eclipse visible across the U.S., August 21, 2017.
-There will be another one visible in the U.S., April 8, 2024.
-The chances of seeing 2 total eclipses from Kentucky and Tennessee in 7 years are remote.
+There was a total solar eclipse visible in the U.S., August 21, 2017.
+There will be another one, April 8, 2024.
+The chances of seeing 2 total eclipses from Kentucky in 7 years are remote.
 Nonetheless, it will happen.
-Lebanon, a small town near Nashville, was in the path of totality in 2017.
+Lebanon, Tennessee, near Nashville was in the path of totality in 2017.

-A solar eclipse happens when the sun, moon & earth line up with the moon in the middle.
+A solar eclipse happens when the sun, earth & moon line up with the moon in the middle.
 This happens at new moon.
-There is not a solar eclipse every month because the moon's orbit is tilted and the moon usually goes above or below the sun.
+There is not a solar eclipse every month because the moon usually goes above or below the sun.
 Whereas lunar eclipses are seen by everyone on the night side of the planet, solar eclipses are local.
-Eclipse chasers travel to stand in the path of the moon's shadow.
+Eclipse chasers travel to stand in the moon's shadow.

-It is an amazing coincidence that the sun and moon appear to be the same size.
+It is a coincidence that the sun and moon appear to be the same size.
 The sun is 400 times larger than the moon but 400 times farther away.

-Both the moon and the earth cast shadows into space.
-The moon casts a small shadow, so an eclipse of the sun lasts only a few minutes.
+Both the earth and the moon cast shadows into space.
+The moon casts a small shadow, so a solar eclipse only a few minutes.
 The path of totality can be thousands of miles long and only 70 miles wide.
 The moon's shadow travels 1000 miles an hour.

 GREAT AMERICAN ECLIPSE: August 21, 2017

 The sun's diameter is 400 times larger than the moon's.
 The sun is also 400 times farther away.
 These facts make total solar eclipses possible.
 The sun is about 93 million miles away.
 The moon is about 240 thousand miles away.
-Divide 240,000 into 93,000,000, and you get 388.
-Close!
-The moon was created when a large object collided with the early earth, sending debris into orbit.
+The moon was created when an object collided with the early earth, sending debris into orbit.
 The debris coalesced over time to form the moon.
 The moon was once much closer.
-It is slowly drifting away, and there will come a time when it will not appear large enough to cover the sun.
+It is slowly drifting away, and there will be a time when it will not appear large enough to cover the sun.
 There will be no more total solar eclipses.

 The partial phase began just before noon.
 Totality occurred at 1:28pm.
 The eclipse ended at 3pm.
 I had eclipse glasses for the partial phases.
-Only during totality could the eclipse be viewed without glasses.
-The corona was visible at that time.
+Only during totality can the eclipse be viewed without glasses.
+The corona is visible at that time.
 The corona is the sun's atmosphere and made of plasma, the 4th state of matter.
-It is hot, delicate & pearly white.
-The moon was a black disc covering the sun with the corona around it.
+It is delicate & pearly white.
+The moon is a black disc covering the sun with the corona around it.

 Before and after totality, Baily's Beads and the Diamond Rings were seen.
 Baily's Beads are the sun's rays passing through mountains and valleys on the moon.
 The Diamond Rings are the last bead before totality and the first Bead after totality.
-From beginning to end, the eclipse lasted 3 hours.
+The eclipse lasted 3 hours.

 All solar eclipses are different.
 The path of the Great American Eclipse was 70 miles wide.
-It was a ribbon stretching across the United States, and people wanted to be as close to the center of that ribbon as possible.
+It was a ribbon stretching across the United States, and people wanted to be as close to the center of it as possible.
 The moon's shadow came from the west.

-My cousin and I rode out to Lebanon the morning of August 21.
-We went to the Cedars of Lebanon State Park, where a group of eclipse chasers had gathered.
-It looked like big fluffy clouds would interfere but by eclipse time, the sky was clear.
+My cousin and I rode out to Lebanon that morning to Cedars of Lebanon State Park, where a group of eclipse chasers were gathered.
+There were big fluffy clouds but by eclipse time, the sky was clear.
 It was hot!
-The eclipse began around noon and looking through my glasses, it looked as if a bite had been taken out of the sun's western edge.
+The eclipse began around noon and looking through my glasses, it looked like a bite had been taken out of the sun's western edge.
 It was the night side of the moon encroaching on the sun.
-As the bite got bigger, I thought it looked like a vinyl record next to a banana.
+As the bite got bigger, it looked like a vinyl record next to a banana.
 The crescent sun continued to shrink as the moon moved across it.
 It got smaller and smaller until totality occurred at 1:28pm.
-It was noticeably cooler, and the sky had darkened, although it never got pitch black.
+It was noticeably cooler, and the sky had darkened although it never got pitch black.
 I saw the white corona.
 It looked like a paper mache flower.
 I spotted Venus.
-For some reason, I never noticed Baily's Beads or the Diamond Rings.
-We left after totality as the reverse partial phase began.
-Totality passed quick!
-Perhaps I had seen too many pictures and my expectations were too high.
-What I was seeing in my mind and what I saw with my eyes were 2 different things.
-Still, it was an experience I would not have missed.
+I never noticed Baily's Beads or the Diamond Rings.
+Totality passed quickly, and we left as the reverse partial phase began.
+Perhaps my expectations were too high.
 We saw shadow bands through tree leaves as we returned to the car.